DieOfMilk/RCRS-deep-reinforcement-learning/README.md

 ```

 However, you should change the `Executable` path of condor files.
 I suggest you to put the `.condor` files outside of `script` folder. (eg, `parentDir/script` and `parentDir/~~.condor`
-I assume you will use anaconda envrionment to call virtual environment.
-Then, you should change anaconda envrionment name on `script/condor_scripts/start.sh`
+Additionally, we need to call virtual environment in bash scipt, thus you should change anaconda envrionment name on `script/condor_scripts/start.sh`
 ```
-conda activate [name of envrionment]
+conda activate [name of envrionment] (ex: conda activate condor)
 ```

 Also, you should add below path as envrionment path on `~/.bashrc` becasue some condor nodes can not find `bin` and `condor` setup.